google/blockly/.github/ISSUE_TEMPLATE.md

 If you're asking a question about how to use Blockly in your application, please ask questions on the [mailing list](https://groups.google.com/forum/#!forum/blockly) instead of filing issues.

-_Delete the above section and the instructions in the sections below before submitting.
-If you don't do this, we'll assume you didn't bother to read the instructions or try to solve the problem before filing an issue.
+_Please delete the above section and the instructions in the sections below before submitting.
 If a section is not applicable, type "N/A" in that section._

 ### Problem statement